Skip to content

 • Wix lets you modify the mobile view of your website separately, although the success of editing depends on the chosen theme.

-It gets problematic without access to code or full customizability options, even if it is picture-perfect on mobile.
+It gets problematic without access to code or complete customizability options, even if it is picture-perfect on mobile.

 Who Ought to Use Wix